 Swap out your mascara for Tarte's gluten-free version, as it's important to keep gluten-free products away from the eyes where they are more likely to be absorbed.

 Worried about your foundation causing a reaction?
-Try this ultra hydrating gluten-free CC cream, that gets five out of five stars on Amazon.
+Try this ultra-hydrating gluten-free CC cream, that gets great reviews on Amazon.

 RMS's coconut oil-based highlight is a cult favorite, and it just so happens to be gluten-free as well.